Retire To Something

 So, I started chatting with them to find out more about their life and how retirement is going for them.
 They said they have never been busier.
 They restore 100-year-old musical instruments which started out as a hobby but has now become a full-on money-making gig.
 Folks from all over the world reach out to them for business.

 And it is not like they retired and then they went looking for a hobby to fill their time.
-The husband, a mechanical engineer by training, was already tinkering with it while he was working, and he carried that into their retirement.
+The husband, a mechanical engineer by training, was already tinkering with it while he was working, and he carried that into his retirement.

 That is the way to do it.
-I know what I just described and what I am about to expand on is a first-world problem but now that we are here, we can see our lives segmented into three distinct phases.
+I know what I just described and what I am about to expand on is a first-world problem but now that we are here, I can see our lives segmented into three distinct phases.
 The first phase is mostly about play and school and eventually blossoming into a functioning adult.

 Then we enter the workforce, oftentimes followed by marriage and possibly kids.
 This stretch by far is likely to be an intensely busy phase of our lives.
 We cannot ever wait to retire.